-These include primarily the costs of implementing the (ERP) computer software program.
+The category computer software include primarily the costs of implementing the (ERP) computer software program.
 Acquired computer software licences are capitalised on the basis of the costs incurred to acquire and bring to use the specific software.
 These costs are amortised using the straight line method over their estimated useful lives (1 to 5 years).

-2.10 Exploration for and evaluation of mineral resources
+2.11 Exploration for and evaluation of mineral resources